MostafaRagabK/Data-Analytics-Portfolio/Excel-Projects/Sales-Analysis/README.md

-# 📊 Sales Analysis Project
+# 📊 Sales & Profit Analysis Project

 ## 🔹 Description
 -  This project analyzes sales data using Excel to identify top-performing products, regions, and time periods.